Skip to main content

 Parents are encouraged to join their students in workshops.

-We ask that students as a team present their projects and findings at the HamXposition on August 15.
+We ask that students as a team present their projects and findings at the HamXposition in August.

 Before taking the class, students should have had some experience in basic electronics, or have an Amateur Radio Technician license, or be currently enrolled in an amateur radio course.